 * to empower, encourage and celebrate cancer warriors with our special projects:

-The Hope Bear Project (providing encouragement packages and Hope Bears to cancer patients to be a cheery travel buddy on their courageous adventures; patients share photos of their Hope Bears with the tag #shortfolkshopebear);
+The Hope Bear Project (providing Hope Bears and Encouragement Packs to cancer patients to bring comfort and foster hope; Hope Bears can be a cheery travel buddy on their courageous adventures, and patients share photos of their Hope Bear adventures with the tag #shortfolkshopebear);

 Wishes For Hope (creatively fulfilling little wishes for cancer patients);

-Furries For Hope (bringing smiles to kids with life-threatening illnesses with visits to respite camps, charity and community events with Allie Short's Lagoona the Dutch Angel Dragon*);
+Furries For Hope (bringing smiles to kids with life-threatening illnesses with visits to respite camps, hospitals, charity and community events with our Furry Ambassador Lagoona the Dutch Angel Dragon* and her furry friends);

-* to motivate, guide and provide opportunities for youth to be compassionate, creative, hope-fostering members of our communities, and to recognize outstanding charitable efforts by youth; and
+Youth Ambassadors For Hope (motivating, guiding and providing opportunities for youth to be compassionate, creative, hope-fostering members of our communities, and recognizing outstanding charitable efforts by youth;

 In October 2012 Kristen was named the Amgen Breakaway From Cancer Survivor Award recipient at the 2012 Dempsey Challenge.